 The first stage in a real estate agent onboarding process is desk and phone training.
-This involves familiarizing agents with the office environment and the tools they will use to manage their clients.
-Agents will learn how to use the phone system, the computer, and other tools that are essential for their work.
+This involves familiarizing agents with the office environment and the tools they must use to manage their clients.
+Agents will learn how to use the phone system, the computer, and other essential tools for their work.

 During this stage, they will also learn how to respond to client inquiries, answer phone calls, and handle messages.
-The goal of this stage is to equip agents with the necessary skills to be professional and effective in their day-to-day tasks.
+This stage aims to equip agents with the necessary skills to be professional and effective in their day-to-day tasks.

 Pricing and listing

 The second stage in the onboarding process is pricing and listing.
-This stage involves training agents on how to accurately price properties, create compelling listings, and market properties effectively.
+This stage involves training agents to price properties accurately, create compelling listings, and market properties effectively.
 Agents will learn about the local market conditions, recent sales, and other factors that impact property pricing.

 The third stage in the onboarding process is rental listing.
 This stage involves training agents on the specific requirements for renting out properties.
 Agents will learn about the legal requirements for rental properties, such as local zoning laws and fair housing regulations.